apache/www-site/content/foundation/marks/services.md

-Apache Solr search tools and search indexes as a service to the public may be granted permission to use a service branding like *QuickFind using Apache Solr* if you get specific permission from the VP, Brand Management and/or the VP of the relevant Apache project (Apache Lucene in this case).
+Apache Solr search tools and search indexes as a service to the public may be granted permission to use a service branding like *QuickFind using Apache Solr* if you get specific permission from the VP, Brand Management and/or the VP of the relevant Apache project (Apache Solr in this case).

 Note that this does not generally apply to our "Apache" trademark; use of that mark in services names that may be confusingly similar to any Apache project or